 Always On Self-service banking

 Many ATM machines are now video enabled always connected self-service kiosks which enable customers to open new accounts, deposit checks, apply for loans, or talk to remote tellers or customer service agents.
-Modern ATM requirements can no longer able to be fulfilled with a 1200bps modem.
-With high definition video, audio, high security encryption, and always on expectations, high bandwidth is essential.
+Modern ATM requirements can no longer be fulfilled with a 1200bps modem.
+With high definition video, audio, high security encryption, and always on expectations, reliable high bandwidth is essential.

 Online and Mobile Banking